 Fasoo Recognized at Global InfoSec Awards 2026 for GenAI Cybersecurity and Data Security Platform

-SEOUL , SOUTH KOREA, March 31, 2026 /EINPresswire.com/ -- — Fasoo, the leader in data-centric security and AI-ready data management, has received two honors at the Global InfoSec Awards 2026 presented during the RSAC 2026 Conference.
+BETHESDA, MD, UNITED STATES, March 31, 2026 /EINPresswire.com/ -- Fasoo, the leader in data-centric security and AI-ready data management, has received two honors at the Global InfoSec Awards 2026 presented during the RSAC 2026 Conference.

 Fasoo was recognized with the Publisher’s Choice: GenAI Cybersecurity award and the Most Promising Data Security Platform award, highlighting the company’s innovation in securing sensitive data in the AI era.